 (1) New Permits.

-Except for Short Term Activity ACDPs, any person required to obtain a new ACDP must provide the following general information, as applicable, using forms provided by the Department in addition to any other information required for a specific permit type:
+(a) Except for Short Term Activity ACDPs, any person required to obtain a new ACDP must provide the following general information, as applicable, using forms provided by DEQ in addition to any other information required for a specific permit type:

-(a) Identifying information, including the name of the company, the mailing address, the facility address, and the nature of business (Standard Industrial Classification (SIC) code);
+(A) Identifying information, including the name of the company, the mailing address, the facility address, and the nature of business (Standard Industrial Classification (SIC) code);

-(b) The name and phone number of a local person responsible for compliance with the permit;
+(B) The name and phone number of a local person responsible for compliance with the permit;

-(c) The name of a person authorized to receive requests for data and information;
+(C) The name of a person authorized to receive requests for data and information;

-(d) A description of the production processes and related flow chart;
+(D) A description of the production processes and related flow chart;

-(e) A plot plan showing the location and height of air contaminant sources.
+(E) A plot plan showing the location and height of air contaminant sources.
 The plot plan must also indicate the nearest residential or commercial property;

-(f) The type and quantity of fuels used;
+(F) The type and quantity of fuels used;

-(g) An estimate of the amount and type of each air contaminant emitted by the source in terms of hourly, daily, or monthly and yearly rates, showing calculation procedures;
+(G) An estimate of the amount and type of each air contaminant emitted by the source in terms of hourly, daily, or monthly and yearly rates, showing calculation procedures;

-(h) Any information on pollution prevention measures and cross-media impacts the applicant wants the Department to consider in determining applicable control requirements and evaluating compliance methods;
+(H) Any information on pollution prevention measures and cross-media impacts the applicant wants DEQ to consider in determining applicable control requirements and evaluating compliance methods;

-(i) Estimated efficiency of air pollution control equipment under present or anticipated operating conditions;
+(I) Estimated efficiency of air pollution control devices under present or anticipated operating conditions;

-(j) Where the operation or maintenance of air pollution control equipment and emission reduction processes can be adjusted or varied from the highest reasonable efficiency and effectiveness, information necessary for the Department to establish operational and maintenance requirements in accordance with OAR 340-226-0120(1) and (2);
+(J) Where the operation or maintenance of air pollution control devices and emission reduction processes can be adjusted or varied from the highest reasonable efficiency and effectiveness, information necessary for DEQ to establish operational and maintenance requirements under OAR 340-226-0120(1) and (2);

-k) A Land Use Compatibility Statement signed by a local (city or county) planner either approving or disapproving construction or modification of the source, if required by the local planning agency;
+(K) A Land Use Compatibility Statement signed by a local (city or county) planner either approving or disapproving construction or modification of the source, if required by the local planning agency;

-(and
+(L) Any information required by OAR 340 division 224 and 225, including but not limited to control technology and analysis, air quality impact analysis; and information related to offsets and net air quality benefit, if applicable; and

-l) Any other information requested by the Department.
+(M) Any other information requested by DEQ.

+(b) Applications for new permits should be submitted at least 60 days prior to when a permit is needed.
+When preparing an application, the applicant should also consider the timelines provided in paragraph (2)(b), as well as OAR 340-224-0030 (NSR permit applications), to allow DEQ adequate time to process the application and issue a permit before it is needed.

 (2) Renewal Permits.
-Except for Short Term Activity ACDPs, any person required to renew an existing permit must submit the information identified in section (1) using forms provided by the Department, unless there are no significant changes to the permit.
-If there are significant changes, the applicant must provided the information identified in section (1) only for those changes.
-Where there are no significant changes to the permit , the applicant may use a streamlined permit renewal application process by providing the following information:
+Except for Short Term Activity ACDPs, any person required to renew an existing permit must submit the information identified in section (1) using forms provided by DEQ, unless there are no significant changes to the permit.
+If there are significant changes, the applicant must provide the information identified in section (1) only for those changes.

+(a) Where there are no significant changes to the permit , the applicant may use a streamlined permit renewal application process by providing the following information:

-(a) Identifying information, including the name of the company, the mailing address, the facility address, and the nature of business (Standard Industrial Classification (SIC) code) using a form provided by the Department; and
+(A) Identifying information, including the name of the company, the mailing address, the facility address, and the nature of business (Standard Industrial Classification (SIC) code) using a form provided by DEQ; and